jackdp/JPPack/Readme.md

 ### TJppBasicPngButtonEx

 Currently **only for Delphi**.
-Similar to `TJppPngButton` but with subcaption support.
+Similar to `TJppBasicPngButton` but with support for subcaption.

 ![TJppBasicPngButtonEx](./docs/img/TJppBasicPngButtonEx.png)